Image Matching by Bare Homography: Related Work

 Another semi-dense attention-based approach is provided by the COrrespondence TRansformer (COTR)~\cite{cotr} where transformers recursively provide for each query point in one image the corresponding match in the other image.
 COTR requires a high computational cost, which has been reduced by adding multi-scale attention and adaptively clustering close matches with similar flow through the Efficient COrrespondence Transformer Network (ECO-TR)~\cite{ecotr}.

 Lastly, deep dense methods originally relegated to small-baseline image matching have evolved with impressive results.
-These approaches define the flow estimation between correspondences as a probabilistic regression model so as to output the estimated match together with its uncertainly~\cite{dense}.
-Among these, the Dense Kernelized feature Matching (DKM)~\cite{dkm} achieves state-of-the-art results by modeling the coordinate regression as a Gaussian process.
+These approaches define the flow estimation between correspondences as a probabilistic regression model so as to output the estimated match together with its uncertainly, as in the case of the Enhanced Probabilistic Dense Correspondence Network (PDC-Net+)~\cite{pdcnetplus}.
+Among these, the Dense Kernelized feature Matching (DKM)~\cite{dkm} achieves SOTA results by modeling the coordinate regression as a Gaussian process.
 Notice that this kind of warping scheme has been already investigated in handcrafted matching refinement strategy such as the Vector Field Consensus (VFC)~\cite{vfc}.

-\subsection{Image Matching Benchmarks}
+\subsection{Image matching benchmarks}

 Image matching benchmarks has evolved together with the matching methods.
 The evaluation on planar scenes is generally less complex than on non-planar ones, as planar homographies give one-to-one point mapping, so that Ground-Truth (GT) data can be straightforwardly obtained by hand.
 The Oxford~\cite{affine_eval} and Homography Patches (HPatches)~\cite{hpatches} datasets are designed in this way.